chnm/relec-website/content/blog/2021-08-23-ida-manville.md

 Willow Grove is an Adventist Christian Church located in Mount Liberty, Ohio.
 In 1926, the church had sixty-two members, with thirty-four women and twenty-eight men, aligning with the general trend in the 1926 census (and a current trend) of more women than men sitting in the pews come Sunday morning.
 The church owned one building, spent a modest amount on expenditures, none for benevolences or charity, and operated a Sunday school with thirty students.

 So far, nothing stands out in this schedule as a surprising statistic regarding Willow Grove.
-However, the name of the pastor listed on number 25 in the form is Mrs. Ida Manville.
-Her name, plus the title of Mrs. in front, clearly indicates that the pastor was a woman - a married woman.
+However, the name of the pastor listed on number 25 in the form is "Mrs. Ida Manville."
+Her name, plus the title of 'Mrs.' in front, clearly indicates that the pastor was a woman - a married woman.

 {{< figure src="/blog-img/idamanvillehead.jpeg" caption="Figure 2.
 Photo of Ida Manville.
 Courtesy of Diane Naca." >}}